caitroufa/eml_id_randomforest/README.md

 ![study area domain](images/figure_1_domain.png)
 > Figure 1.
 The study domain, indicated by the red box.

 Machine learning algorithms have been explored for use with gridded meteorological data.
 Random forest classifiers have been shown to be skillful at identification of meteorological phenomenon including tornadoes and hail in the ERA5 dataset and convective perils, drylines, other high impact weather and atmospheric features in short-range forecasts (Clark et al. 2015; Herman and Schumacher 2018; Gensini et al. 2021; Hill et al. 2020).
 Random forest algorithms are supervised machine learning models that build decision trees and then average the ensemble results of the decision trees (Breiman 2001).
 Each node in a decision tree is seeded with random input features from the training data.
 Decision trees continue branching until training data is exhausted or until a set stopping point is set.
 Aggregate classification results of each decision tree “vote” on the final classification result, providing the ability to compute statistics for model sensitivity, precision, and accuracy.
-Output classes for this study include EML, and non-EML.

 Prior to training a random forest classifier using Scikit-Learn, the dataset is split into training, validation, and testing subsets.
 Since meteorological data has a temporal component, EMLs from one 6-hour time step are generally not independent of EMLs 6 hours later.
 As such, to ensure the subsets are independent of one another, the dataset needs to be split by time period, rather than randomly.
 Since the full dataset consists of 10 years of May data, the first seven years (2012-2018) are assigned to the training subset (70%), the next year (2019) to the validation subset (10%), and the final two years (2020-2021) to the testing subset (20%).
 Ideally, these subsets would have an equal ratio of EML to no EML cases.
 However, as is, the ratio of EML to non-EML classes ranges from 0.008 for the validation subset to 0.018 for the training subset.